-We have reviewed data for sales of homes in 5 towns in Southeastern Connecticut and compared those data to equivalent data in the larger New London County.
+We have reviewed data for sales of homes in 5 towns in Southeastern Connecticut and compared this data to equivalent data in the larger New London County.
 This review covers quarterly data for the years 2012 through 2016.
 It is an update to an equivalent review done last quarter.

 Numbers Sold & Days on the Market – New London County